 - Start by preheating your oven to 250 degrees Fahrenheit.
 You want to keep the temperature low as you are just reheating the meat and higher temperatures are more likely to dry out the meat.

-- Prepare a baking dish of the pulled pork.
+- Prepare a baking dish (something like this) of the pulled pork.
 It is less likely to dry out if you pour some leftover juices from the meat in the pan.
 Cover the pan with foil or another similar oven-safe method.